 Swimming & Kayaking

 If your child would like to swim, then please bring a swimming costume and towel (goggles are optional).
 Children will need to be able to swim at least 1 width of a recognised stroke (not doggy paddle) to be allowed to take part.
-If your child is not a confident swimmer, then they will need to bring their own armbands (we cannot provide these due to current COVID restrictions).
+If your child is not a confident swimmer, then flotation aids can be provided.
 Our lifeguards will have the final say on whether children will be allowed to swim.
-Please be assured that all current COVID Government guidelines will be followed to ensure your children are able to swim safely.

-Due to COVID restrictions swimming is only available for children in School Years 2 to 7.
+Swimming is currently only available for children in School Years 2 to 7.

-Children in our older groups (Kingfishers / Hawks / Eagles / Herons) will also have the opportunity to take part in Kayaking on select days.
+Children in our older groups (School Years 4 to 7) will also have the opportunity to take part in Kayaking on select days.